 But for me, it wasn’t all over as, not long afterwards, I watched as Mrs. King climbed up to the same carved pulpit in the historic St. Paul’s Cathedral, where her husband had preached five years earlier.

 “Many despair at all the evil and unrest and disorder in the world today,” she said from the pulpit to the packed cathedral, “but I see a new social order and I see the dawn of a new day.”

 Mrs. King continued with the work of her late husband until her death on January 30, 2006, at the age of 78.
 She worked tirelessly for racial equality after he was assassinated and fought successfully for a national holiday in memory of him.
 She also founded The King Center in Atlanta to preserve his legacy.

 Speaking in 2003 on the 40th anniversary of her husband’s best-known speech, Mrs. King urged the crowds to follow the peaceful path he preached.

 Just like her late husband, she also had a dream!
 Although they have both left us, long may their vision continue!
 We need it more than ever these days, with so much racial division and anger that never seems to go away.

 On behalf of myself, and so many others, I would like to record my thanks to both Dr. King and Coretta, for pointing the way for us, and my hope and prayer is that, on this holiday, many will heed their important message of love and reconciliation.

 This story first appeared on Assist News Service – assistnews.net.
 Used with permission.

-Dan Wooding is an award-winning author, broadcaster and journalist.
+Dan Wooding was an award-winning author, broadcaster and journalist.
 Before moving to the United States in 1982, Wooding was a senior reporter in London with both the Sunday People and the Sunday Mirror, and also did interviews for the BBC.
-He is the founder and president of Assist News Service (ANS), and is also the author or co-author of numerous books.
-Learn more at assistnews.net.
+He was the founder and president of Assist News Service (ANS) and the author or co-author of numerous books.
+Learn more at assistnews.net